Reference 02 — Graph model

 • A FWD uses a rope but is not one.
 The remote-operation envelope (07-host-embedding.md) composes meaning (op + routes + the payload TLV); the bytes a hop forwards stay a rope.
 A forward hop is “adjust the route heads, re-emit the rest via scatter-gather, never copy” — the forwarder never inherits or becomes a rope.

-The two sections below are this same point made concrete: How nested TLVs work is the meaning axis; How that structured TLV exists in memory is the storage axis.
+The two sections below are this same point made concrete: Nested TLV structure is the meaning axis; The structured TLV in memory is the storage axis.

 When the PL (payload-is-structured) bit is set in the header opt byte, the payload is interpreted as a sequence of child TLVs concatenated end-to-end.
 Each child has its own header (4 or 6 bytes per 01-data-format.md, depending on opt.LL) and optional trailer; any child may itself have PL=1 for further nesting.